MuazamMughal/laravel-vue.js/job_Work/calendar_component/readme.md

 # 🗓️ Calendar Booking Component (Vue 3 + Inertia)

+## 📷 UI Preview

+This is the calendar booking component I built during my job.

 ![Calendar Preview](assets/calendar-component.jpg)

 A fully interactive calendar component built using **Vue 3 Composition API**, integrated with a backend to fetch and display available time slots for bookings.
 Ideal for appointment scheduling or productized services with Stripe-based payment.

 ## 🔧 Features